EliasBelz/pointgrey/productions/sausage-party.md

 trailer: "https://www.youtube.com/embed/WVAcTZKTgmc"
 ---

-## Description
+## When grocery store items discover the horrifying truth about being 'chosen,' a hot dog leads a profanity-laden rebellion that'll make you never look at your dinner the same way again.

-What if everything you ate had feelings—and a seriously twisted sense of humor? *Sausage Party* takes you inside the world of Shopwell’s supermarket, where food dreams of being chosen by humans and taken to the fabled "Great Beyond."
+What if everything you ate had feelings—and a seriously twisted sense of humor? *Sausage Party* takes you inside the world of Shopwell's supermarket, where food dreams of being chosen by humans and taken to the fabled "Great Beyond."
 But when a sausage named Frank and his friends discover the terrifying truth about what happens after checkout, they embark on a wild, profanity-filled journey to escape their fate.

 With outrageous humor, over-the-top action, and no topic off-limits, this R-rated animated comedy is anything but kid-friendly.
 Featuring a star-studded voice cast and packed with shocking twists, *Sausage Party* serves up a hilariously raunchy adventure unlike anything you've seen before.